PythonCoder8/weather-cli/README.md

 Toronto, CA
 ```

-If you wanted to find the weather of Los Angeles, you would type:
+If you wanted to find the weather in Los Angeles, you would type:

 ```
 Los Angeles, US